...and experience life here in Burkina Faso through the eyes of another.

 Q: What is Bike Tour Burkina?

-Q: So you guys are you just biking around for a month?
+Q: So you guys are you just biking around for two weeks?

 A: No way!
 Each stop we make along the way is hosted by a Peace Corps volunteer.
 In conjunction with raising money on their own, they have also agreed to set up some kind of workshop or training in their village.
 This means that along with a full day of biking, volunteers will be helping train men and women on things like hygiene, AIDS/HIV awareness, gender equality, income generating activities and other awesome projects needed by their communities.